 Explore the BPDUs captured in all Wireshark windows.
 For each window:

 After convergence of the spanning tree algorithm, the BPDU messages captured by each instance of Wireshark are identical.
 Explain why this is the expected outcome of the spanning tree algorithm.
+Because the tree converges and everyone agrees on the root of the tree

 Take screenshot of the details of a BPDU.
 The message should show: